-You probably ended up here because you want to avoid nested if statements or found a ? symbol in a codebase, that you did not understand.
+You probably ended up here because you want to avoid nested if statements or found a question mark (?) symbol in a code base and wondered what it did.
 Perhaps you are just looking for an easy way to do null checks.
-From C# 6 and on there is the Null-Conditional operator.
-The null-conditional operator is only for readability.
-It is simply sugar syntax making your code easier to read and comprehend.
-Of course this is only so, if you understand what it does!
-It is simply a way to make null checks in an easy and chainable way.
-Which reduces nesting in your code.
+From C# 6 and on there is the Null-Conditional operator, which is sugar syntax that makes your code easier to read and comprehend.
+But of course this is only true, if you understand what it does!
+It is simply a way to make null checks in an easy and chained way, which can reduce nesting in your code.

-var amount = users?.Count(); //amount is null if users is null.
+var amount = users?.Count(); //amount is null if users are null.

 The above could also have been written like below: